Dicklesworthstone/source_to_prompt_tui/README.md

   3. If file:
      a.
 Get file stats (size)
      b.
 Determine if text file by extension/name
      c.
-If text and < 5MB: read contents, count lines
+If text and <= 5MB: read contents, count lines; otherwise keep as text and lazy-load content when needed
      d.
 Categorize by file type (JS, Python, etc.)
      e.
 Add to file tree
 ```